AC/DC drummer charged with attempting to procure murder in New Zealand

 WELLINGTON New Zealand police on Thursday charged AC/DC drummer Phil Rudd with attempting to procure murder, threatening to kill and possession of narcotics.

-The 60-year-old Australian entered no plea to the charges during a brief court appearance in Tauranga, about 200 kilometers (124 miles) southeast of Auckland.
+The 60-year-old Australian entered no plea to the charges during a brief court appearance in Tauranga, about 200 kilometres (124 miles) southeast of Auckland.

 He was remanded on bail with restrictions on his movements and ordered to re-appear in court at the end of the month.
 Rudd could face up to 10 years' jail if convicted of the most serious charge of attempting to procure murder.